Ahooker90/eDefender/README.md

 **1. Dataset Preparation:**
 - Start with a dataset of 300,000 transformed files, each with 256-byte features.

-**2. Factor Analysis in SPSS:**
+**2. Exploratory Factor Analysis(EFA) in SPSS:**
-- Perform factor analysis using Varimax rotation in SPSS Statistics.
+- Perform factor analysis with Principal Component Analysis (PCA) and Varimax rotation in SPSS Statistics.
 - Remove features with low factor loadings; retain only features with loadings ≥ 0.4 in the rotated component matrix.

 **3. Select Features by Factor:**